Contrat nouvelle embauche: First-two-years contract-termination clause

-The contract allows employers to fire at will during the first two years of employment, after which legal justification is required.
+The contract allows employers to terminate employment without providing a specific justification during the first two years of employment, after which legal justification is required.
 The flexibility clause was a major break with the protective conditions usually applying to long-term job contracts in France.
 Under the usual long-term job contract, an employer needs to justify the firing of an employee.
 If an employer terminates the contract during its first two years, they must provide advance notice of two weeks to one month.
 An employee may terminate the contract with no advance notice during its first two years.
 After the first two years the contract is identical to the existing long-term contract, with protective measures for the employee.
 The CNE also limits to 12 months the period during which an employee can contest their firing before labor-law courts; in ordinary contracts, the period is 30 years.